 - identify and select effective activities that respond to service priorities;

-- review staff workload and skills and determine the requirements to accomplish your selected activities; and
+- identify current staff workload and skills and determine the requirements to accomplish your selected activities;

 - allocate collection, technology and facilities resources to support library activities.

 Interested librarians are required to fill out an online application to be accepted into Boot Camp.
 Participation is limited to ensure an environment that fosters group interaction and active engagement.
 The application deadline is Aug.
 7, 2015.
 Applicants will be notified of their acceptance into the program within two weeks of submitting an application and can then proceed with registration.

 Cost to attend the four-and-a-half day workshop is $825 (PLA Members), $925 (ALA Members) and $1,025 (nonmembers).
 For more information and to fill out an application, please visit the website.

 The Public Library Association (PLA) is a division of the American Library Association.
 PLA’s core purpose is to strengthen public libraries and their contribution to the communities they serve.
 Its mission is to enhance the development and effectiveness of public library staff and public library services.

 For more information about PLA, contact the PLA office at 1 (800) 545-2433, ext.5PLA, or firstname.lastname@example.org.